 SmartNoise is jointly developed by Microsoft and Harvard's Institute for Quantitative Social Science (IQSS) and the School of Engineering and Applied Sciences (SEAS) as part of the Open Differential Privacy (OpenDP) initiative.
-The project aims to connect solutions from the research community with the lessons learned from realworld deployments to make Differential Privacy broadly accessible.
-SmartNoise is designed as a collection of components that can be flexibly configured to enable developers to use the right combination for their environments.
+The project aims to connect solutions from the research community with the lessons learned from real-world deployments to make Differential Privacy broadly accessible.

-The SmartNoise tools primarily focus on the "global model" of Differential Privacy, as opposed to the "local model."
-In the global Differential Privacy model, a trusted data collector is presumed to have access to unprotected data and wishes to protect public releases of aggregate information.
-The core library includes implementations of the most common mechanisms and statistics and some utility functions like filtering, imputation, and others.
-It has an interface for composing operations in an analysis graph that can be validated for privacy properties.
-This validator is the critical functionality, as it ensures users are providing formal privacy assurances.
+Both of these packages focus on the "global model" of Differential Privacy, as opposed to the "local model."
+In the global Differential Privacy model, a trusted data collector is presumed to have access to unprotected data and wishes to protect public releases of information.